 So you want to be a digital nomad?
-Or maybe you’re already there but you need a checklist.
-A list of the important stuff for location independent travel and work.
-Digital nomadism is for people serious about their businesses.
+Or maybe you’re already there but you need a checklist of digital nomad essentials.

-It's not about running to the airport for some random escape to Bali.
-It's about creating a lifestyle that offers you both work and travel at the same time.
-It takes planning.
+It’s not about running to the airport for some random escape to another country.
+It’s about creating a lifestyle that offers you both work and travel at the same time.
+It takes planning, especially if you have a job.
 Take your planning seriously or you could end up wasting a lot of time and money.

 Government (Red Tape) Stuff